orbcode/orbuculum/README.md

 option on the command line.
 If you don't provide it, and the ITM decoder sees TPIU syncs in the datastream, it will complain and barf out.
 This is deliberate after I spent two days trying to find an obscure bug 'cos I'd left the `-t` option off.
-You can have multiple channels to the `-t` option, which is useful when you've got debug data in one source and trace data in another.
+You can have multiple channels to the `-t` option, which is useful when you've got debug data in one stream and trace data in another.

 Beware that in parallel trace the TPIU is mandatory, so therefore so is the -t option.
 It can be stripped either